WanjikuSharon/alx-low_level_programming/0x0C-more_malloc_free/README.md

 Requirements

  - All files are created and compiled on Ubuntu 14.04.4 LTS on gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic
+ - All files are linted for syntax and style with Betty